 💡 What if we grew plants vertically?

 By 2050, two-thirds of the world's population is expected to live in urban areas.
-Vertical farming could provide a sustainable way to feed this growing urban population by reducing the need for agricultural land and shortening the distance between food production and consumption.
+Vertical farming could offer a sustainable way to feed this growing urban population by reducing the need for agricultural land and shortening the distance between food production and consumption.

 🌍 Potential impacts and developments